Name:

 Segment:3 Instrumentation and Positioning.

-and if the cervical spine is cleared the neck is extended and turned to the contralateral side.
+The patient is positioned supine with the arms tucked, and if the cervical spine is cleared the neck is extended and turned to the contralateral side.
 The preparation should include the neck, including the mandible and ear, and should also include the chest.

 A standard instrument tray is required.
 A rigid and/or flexible endoscope should also be available, as well as a standard chest tray should thoracic exposure be required.
 In addition, a 40 French Bougie should be available, as this size will generally allow repair with no stenosis and result in dysphagia.
 The skin incision is made in an oblique fashion along the anterior border of the sternocleidomastoid muscle, extending from the mastoid process, to the suprasternal notch.